Steven Oleksy: Personal life

 Olesky has been married to singer and businesswoman Brooke Hogan, daughter of Hulk Hogan and Linda Hogan, since June 8, 2022.
 The couple have fraternal twins, born January 15, 2025.
 He was known as "Binky" to his teammates, a childhood nickname from him needing a pacifier while sick in the hospital.

+As of July 2026, Olesky is running for mayor in Edgewater, Volusia County, Florida.